nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ![result2 after 'addp i/Classic Package d/Classic coverages for your needs'](images/afterAddInsurancePackage2UG.png)

+Notes:
+* The description `d/` parameter is compulsory, but you can leave the description blank, and add it in the future.

 ------------------------------------------------------------------------------------
 ### Editing an insurance package: `editp`
 Edits an existing insurance package in ClientConnect